picolibc/picolibc/doc/build.md

 # Building Picolibc

 Picolibc is designed to be cross-compiled for embedded systems on a Linux host using GCC.
+There is some support for Clang, but that doesn't include the built-in multilib support.
 Picolibc uses the meson build system, which is a slightly quirky build system designed to replace autotools with a single language.

+Picolibc requires meson version 0.50 or newer.
+If your operating system provides an older version, you can get the latest using pip.
+For example, on a Debian or Ubuntu system, you would do:

+    $ sudo apt install pip
+    $ pip install meson

+On POSIX systems, meson uses the low-level 'ninja' build tool and currently requires at least ninja version 1.5.
+If your operating system doesn't provide at least this version, head over to [ninja-build.org](https://ninja-build.org) to find out how to download and install the latest bits.

 ## Selecting build options